Photograph by Gloria Minauro

 BasileIE (ideas and experiments) and CM Curatorial are two galleries in one, helmed by two old friends and collaborators — designer Paul Basile and artist/curator Chris Martino.
 Shows here focus on mostly local artists whose works speak to contemporary issues.
 Muralist Guillermo Hoffman presented a “post-apocalyptic visual fiesta” with selected friends for a recent show titled Casual Acts of Violence.
 In another show, fiber artist Ashley Gibbons presented “Her Medium is Herself,” featuring her large-scale pieces comprising embroidery and lingerie, through which she is “striving to uncover truths about our roles and ourselves in the most intimate ways.”
 All openings coincide with the Barrio Art Crawl, which is the second Saturday of every month.

-725 W. Broadway, Downtown San Diego
+725 West Broadway, San Diego

 - SDSU Downtown Gallery